aleen42/PersonalWiki/projectManagement/review/review.md

 - The <ins>**yield(產量)**</ins> represents the number of units handled correctly through the process steps.
 - <ins>**Six 9s of quality**</ins> is a measure of quality control equal to 1 fault in 1 million opportunities.
 - Watts S. Humphrey defines a(n) <ins>**software defect(缺陷)**</ins> as anything that must be changed before delivery of the program.
+- <ins>**Quality circles**</ins> are groups of non-supervisors and work leaders in a single company department who volunteer to conduct group studies on how to improve the effectiveness of work in their department.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>